CZ-NIC/yangson/docs/concepts-terms.rst

 Data Models
 ===========

 Data models define and describe some data.
-In the case of YANG, the data are of four different sorts:
+A complete YANG data model usually corresponds to a particular device, physical virtual, with a dedicated configuration and management system.

+YANG distinguishes four different sorts of data:

 * configuration,
 * state data and statistics,